jmacaben/fcc-ml-projects/README.md

-# FreeCodeCamp Machine Learning Projects
+# freeCodeCamp Machine Learning Projects

-This repository serves as a hub for all my **FreeCodeCamp: Machine Learning with Python** assignments.
+This repository serves as a hub for all my **freeCodeCamp: Machine Learning with Python** assignments.
 Each project is maintained in its own repository and is linked below with a brief description of what it does.

 ---